hsaunders0788/gameontext.github.io/_drafts/jane-austen-ngram-room.md

 Over the last year I have been thinking, reading and learning about `words in documents`.
 And what kind of information can be extracted from `words in documents`.
 One interesting avenue of exploration is:
-- the probabilities of two words appearing next to each other in a particular order.
+- The probabilities of two words appearing next to each other in a particular order.
 - The probability of three words appearing next to each other ...
 - And so on and so forth.

 Analysis of these probabilities have all sorts of interesting implications; and, allow for fun experiments.